mbusigin/disbatch/docs/Differences.md

   settings, can be overwritten in the config file)
 - Task `stdout` and `stderr` are now written to (mostly-compatible) GridFS documents.
-- To define a queue, the type must already be used in another queue, or listed in `plugins` in the config
+- To define a queue via the JSON API, the type must already be used in another queue, or listed in `plugins` in the config

 #### New: